 Indiana would begin to fall from grace as legitimate title contenders to a sub .500 team.
 Despite some great play from both Danny Granger and Mike Dunleavy, the Pacers could not bring themselves back to the playoffs.
 This changed, however, when Indiana drafted Paul George in 2010.
 Adding him to the roster brought enough star power to send the Pacers back to the playoffs, making it to the Conference Finals both in 2013 and 2014.
 He was traded to Oklahoma City in 2017.

 Today’s squad is seeing an overhaul of the talent on the roster.
 Thaddeus Young has left for Chicago, Bojan Bogdanovic left for Utah, and Darren Collison made a surprise retirement announcement.
-The Pacers are determined to keep up the competitive play by adding new players like Malcolm Brogdon who comes over from Milwaukee on a four year deal worth $85 million.
-TJ McConnell and Jeremy Lamb were also acquired.
+The Pacers are determined to keep up the competitive play by adding new players like Malcolm Brogdon who came over from Milwaukee on a four year deal worth $85 million.
+TJ Warren and Jeremy Lamb were also acquired.
 Domantas Sabonis is coming into his own and has proven to be a strong scorer for the Pacers.
 Victor Oladipo is a strong veteran who give his all for this group.

-If head coach Nate McMillan can get this new group running smoothly then perhaps this team can make another playoff push after being swept by Miami in the opening round of the 2020 playoffs.
+If head coach Nate McMillan can get this group running smoothly and build momentum then perhaps this team can make another playoff push after being swept by Miami in the opening round of the 2020 playoffs.
 This team is committed to bringing the hardware to Indiana.

 Some of the greatest players in Indiana Pacers team history include Paul George, Jermaine O’Neal, George McGnnis, Rik Smits, Mark Jackson, Danny Granger, Jalen Rose, Chris Mullin, and Reggie Miller.
 Click here for additional information about the Indiana Pacers.